-Since the beginning of 2019, I have been exploring the changing role of destination marketing organizations (DMOs) through conversation with guests on my podcast Destination on the Left.
-My question revolves around DMOs taking a more holistic approach to managing the destination’s brand and story by engaging with locals in addition to focusing on attracting visitors.
-My guests have a lot to share on this topic!
-What follows are some of the highlights from my recent interviews.
+I have been exploring the changing role of destination marketing organizations (DMOs) through conversations with guests on my podcast Destination on the Left.
+My interest revolves around DMOs taking a more holistic approach to managing a destination’s brand and story by engaging with locals and serving the community in addition to focusing on attracting visitors.
+My guests have a lot to share on the evolution from DMOs to Placemakers!
+What follows are some of the highlights from my interviews.

 Marketing to Leadership

 In my interview with Bill Geist of DMOproZ on episode 115, he describes the evolution of the DMO as a transition from marketing to leadership.
 He suggests that the DMO of the future might be called a DLO or Destination Leadership Organization.
 We discussed how DLOs would be at the table when discussions about economic development are taking place.
 In particular, the DLO would help guide developments to support a vibrant city and visitor economy, alongside the needs of the residents.

 Peter Kageyama is an author of two books For the Love of Cities: The Love Affair Between People and Their Places and Love Where You Live: Creating Emotionally Engaging Places.
 In these, he talks about the entrepreneurial culture in cities, and calls the entrepreneurs “co-creators of these cities”.
 Bill sees a role for DMOs to help pull these co-creators together by weaving their stories into the brand.
 One way this may play out is through the use of social media, video and blogs.
 Who better to tell those stories than the organization that is great at telling the story of a destination?